-1) Completion of one qualification doesn't guarantee entry to a higher level qualification.
+- 1) Completion of one qualification doesn't guarantee entry to a higher level qualification. - 2) Apply for the qualification you are best suited for you don't necessarily have to enrol in the qualification that appears at the top of the above diagram. - 3) Some qualifications in the above diagram may be prerequisites to and not credit towards higher level qualifications.

-2) Apply for the qualification you are best suited for - you don't necessarily have to enrol in the qualification that appears at the top of the above diagram.
-3) Some qualifications in the above diagram may be prerequisites to - and not credit towards - higher level qualifications.
+For more information, visit www.aut.ac.nz/education

-For more information, contact the AUT Student Hub on 0800 AUT UNI (0800 288 864) or visit www.aut.ac.nz/education of professional practice - many of our students are offered jobs during their placements
+WHY STUDY EDUCATION?

-Why study education?
+of professional practice - many of our students are offered jobs during their placements